NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### Theory

-In this step we are initiating another init method in a new class to represent the position.
+In this step you initiate another `init()` method in a new class to represent the position.
 This position will be taken directly from USD when requested.

+### 3.2.1: Nest the `PositionItem` class
-We will be nesting the new `PositionItem` class inside of the `ObjInfoModel` class as so:
+Nest the new `PositionItem` class inside of the `ObjInfoModel` class as so:

 ```python
 class ObjInfoModel(sc.AbstractManipulatorModel):